Umar Akmal

 Umar Akmal (Urdu, عمر اکمل; born 26 May 1990) is a Pakistani cricketer who played for Pakistan national cricket team between 2009 and 2019.
 He was banned by the Pakistan Cricket Board for eighteen months for not disclosing offers related to spot fixing until August 2021.

-Akmal made his One Day International (ODI) debut on 1 August 2009 against Sri Lanka, his Twenty20 International (T20I) debut on 12 August 2009 against Sri Lanka, and made his Test debut against New Zealand on 23 November 2009.
+Akmal made his One Day International (ODI) debut on 1 August 2009 against Sri Lanka, his Twenty20 International (T20I) debut on 12 August 2009 also against Sri Lanka, and his Test debut against New Zealand on 23 November 2009.
 He is a right-handed batsman and a part-time spinner.
 Like his two brothers, Adnan and Kamran, Umar has kept wicket for the national team in many ODIs.

 Domestically, he played for Sui Northern Gas Pipelines Limited for eleven years, before signing with United Bank Limited in August 2017.
 He has also played in many franchise Twenty20 teams around the world.

 In February 2020, he was suspended by the Pakistan Cricket Board (PCB), after he had breached their Anti-Corruption code.
 In April 2020, the PCB banned him from cricket for three years, after he pled guilty to failing to report corrupt approaches.
 The following month, he lodged an appeal against his ban.
 In July 2020, Akmal's ban was reduced to one-and-a-half years, with his suspension running from February 2020 to August 2021.
 In August 2020, the PCB appealed the ban reduction to the Court of Arbitration for Sport (CAS) and Akmal appealed to the CAS to have his ban overturned.
 In February 2021, the CAS reduced the ban to 12 months and imposed a PKR 4.25 million (27,000 USD) fine on Akmal.

 In July 2021, Akmal apologised for not reporting corrupt approaches last year, which led to him being banned for 12 months.
 He then left Pakistan to sign a short-term contract with the Northern California Cricket Association in the United States.

-Personal life
+Early and personal life

 He was born to Mohammad Akmal Siddique, "a very senior administrator in Pakistan cricket", in a family of eight children, with seven sons who all played cricket at some point but many went to business, and one daughter.
 He is the youngest brother of Adnan Akmal and Kamran Akmal who are also cricketers, both wicket-keepers.
 He is also the cousin of Pakistani batsman Babar Azam.

 In 2014 he married Noor Amna, the daughter of Pakistan leg-spinner Abdul Qadir.